Find Free Kerr County Public Records: Arrests, Criminal, Marital Status, Court Documents & More

 Source: City of Kerrville Texas Website9

-The Texas Department of Safety (DPS) provides a list of the most wanted fugitives in the state.10 Information displayed in this online directory includes mugshots, names of absconders and what they are wanted for.
-When running background checks through the DPS, warrant information will appear in the record and thus can also serve as a viable way of extracting this information.
+The Texas Department of Safety (DPS) provides a list of the Most Wanted Fugitives in the state.10 Information displayed in this online directory includes mugshots, names of absconders and what they are wanted for.

 A screenshot showing the Texas Most Wanted Fugitives with their mugshots, full names, offense details and last known address.